OAO13/OAO13/README.md

 ## Objective

-My ultimate goal is to a continuous one.
+My ultimate goal is more like a journey.
 I'm hoping to learn and gain as much knowledge skills neccassry for me to become a cybersecurity professional; specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]